Common-Mode Rejection (CMR) and CMRR: What They Really Mean

 In decibels:

-A higher CMRR means better suppression of noise that is common to both inputs.
+A higher CMRR means better suppression of signals that are truly common to both inputs.
+(Datasheets typically specify CMRR at stated conditions — frequency, gain, and sometimes common-mode voltage — because those conditions matter.)

 CMRR vs Frequency